bmclku/bmclku.github.io/content/_index.md

         # - Understanding high-level semantic cognition
         # - Decoding human brain activity for insights into the mind

-  - block: markdown
-    content:
-      title: Latest News
-      text: |
-        ### March 2024
-          - Our paper "Improved modeling of human vision by incorporating robustness to blur in convolutional neural networks" has been published in <i>Nature Communications</i>!
-          - Hojin Jang has been appointed to the position of Assistant Professor in the Department of Brain and Cognitive Engineering at Korea University and the Human-Machine Vision Lab's website has launched.
-    design:
-      columns: '1'
-      background:
-        color: '#f6f9fb'
-      spacing:
-        padding: ["2em", 0, "2em", 0]

   - block: collection
     content:
       title: Research Interests